All Episodes

 How are you?

-Happy happy Friday, Sean, and and I appreciate you and Linda.
+And I appreciate you and Linda.

-Well, I will tell you what, I'm just so as everybody else, I'm so frustrated with this.
+Well, I will tell you what, I'm just so, as everybody else, I'm so frustrated with this.

 It's so unacceptable.

-I was uh frustrated, you know, 2020 election, and now it's even more because we haven't changed anything.
+I was frustrated, you know, 2020 election, and now it's even more because we haven't changed anything.

-And you know, we just need to stop being so passive and complacent about this.
+And, you know, we just need to stop being so passive and complacent about this.

-I mean we actually need to call it what it is.
+I mean, we actually need to call it what it is.

 It's just plain shenanigans.